 Despite the caricature of the tortured artistic genius, the sooner you get to a relative level of mental health, achieve a good bit of self awareness and arrive at some solid self-acceptance, the sooner you will get to making work that is authentic to you and is not driven by your need to outdo or simply please others.
 Having said that, I am quite comfortable with doing work for others since I have down that my entire career.
 While I sell some work as fine art, the vast majority of my work involves the dialogue between myself as a creative practitioner and the client as the end user of the byproducts of my creative practice.
 With my best clients, I thrive on that dialogue.

 Knowing what you are best at doing (and knowing what are not your strengths) means you can be the best professional creative practitioner possible for your clients-to-be.
 This does not mean you should ignore feedback.
 Feedback is vital.
 Feedback is what makes your deeply personal work comprehensible and even compelling to outside audiences, (and thus usable by paying clients.)
 But understanding who you are working for and what drives you is even more important.
 The funny thing is that intuitively, my best clients know some part of this and are drawn to me because of it.

 One last question… how do you embrace the f word failure?

 By separating external failures from internal ones.
 Once I do that, I am continually refining the question of which failures to embrace as my own failure(s) and which to ignore as being beyond my control.

 So NOW, go back and look at your own answers to the original questions.
-Consider how the interview that I did with Jonathan, how my written answers and how some of your poking around on Jonathan’s site may have changed your thinking about success and failure.
+Consider how the interview that I did with Jonathan, how my written answers may have changed your thinking about success and failure.
 Revise your answers to those same questions based on the process you just went through.
 Put the date at the top of the answer sheet, print it out on actual paper and file it away so you will look at it in about a year.
 I am pretty sure you will have different answers to those same questions the next time you look at that same page.